 We all have dark shadows and golden ones, and we are all ashamed to show some of them and too scared to acknowledge the power of others.
 So often we see ourselves as lonely victims among strangers who don’t know our pain.
 But everyone has been through pain and suffering.
 And everyone has Buddha nature.
 Imagine if we could take time to really witness the mud that another person has been through, as well as the lotus of awakening that is within them.

-How to Stop Overextending and Fostering Self Understanding by Dr Thema Bryant.
+If you enjoyed this article, you may like reading: How to Stop Overextending and Fostering Self Understanding by Dr Thema Bryant.